CMSgov/beneficiary-fhir-data/ops/ansible/roles/bfd-db-migrator/README.md

 On the Ansible management system, this role has no dependencies beyond Ansible itself.
 On the system being managed, it requires systemd-enabled Enterprise Linux, e.g. Centos, RedHat, or Amazon Linux.

-To modify and test this role, though, a number of things will need to be installed and configured.
-See the instructions here for information: [Blue Button Sandbox: Development Environment](https://github.com/HHSIDEAlab/bluebutton-sandbox#development-environment).

 Tags
 ----